800-756-6168Contact Us nav toggle

-Slackers, there’s at least one in every office.
-If you’re having trouble thinking of who that might be in your office, then it could be you.
-You might actually be slacking instead of getting work done right now.
-Slackers come in all shapes and sizes, and popular TV shows even glorify the slacker role.
-Like many of these TV characters, slackers just need a little extra attention from management to make them more productive and keep them on task.
+Slackers, there is at least one in every office.
+If you are having trouble thinking of who that might be in yours, it could be you.
+Slackers come in all shapes and sizes, and popular TV shows even glorify the role.
+Like many of those characters, employees who underperform often just need a little extra attention from management to become more productive and stay on task.

-Managers should make office rounds as much as possible so they may identify and address issues with productivity.
-There are a few ways management can deal with a sneaky slacker after they have been identified.
-Talk with employees and set specific goals, quotas, and deadlines for them to meet.
-You can also utilize incentive programs to reward employees for improved performance.
-If none of these tactics seem to work, it might be time to talk with the employee about another position.
+Managers should make office rounds as often as possible to identify and address productivity issues early.
+Once a disengaged employee has been identified, there are several practical approaches worth trying.
+Start by having a direct conversation and setting specific goals, quotas, and deadlines.
+You can also use incentive programs to reward employees for improved performance.
+If none of these tactics produce results over a reasonable timeframe, it may be time to discuss whether the employee is in the right role.

 Make sure this type of employee is closely supervised – not micromanaged.
 Break down large projects into smaller parts or tasks so the project does not overwhelm the employee.
 Listen to the employee to make sure their ideas are heard, and take the time to provide them with feedback and guidance.
 Projects where more creativity is needed will keep them challenged and involved.